 The USS, which is one of the largest pension schemes in the country, is not governed by City or any other university, but by a separate, independent body.

-The industrial action involves 60 universities across the country.
+The forthcoming industrial action is expected to involve 74 universities across the country.

 What type of industrial action will there be?

-UCU has requested its members go on strike for eight days in November and December (25th to 29th November and 2nd to 4th December).
+UCU has requested its members go on strike for fourteen days in February and March as above.

-UCU has also asked its members to engage in ‘action short of a strike’, which will consist of working to contract; not covering for absent colleagues; not rescheduling lectures (or other scheduled educational activity) cancelled due to strike action and not undertaking any voluntary activities, on a continuous basis from Monday 25th November, to the end of April 2020.
+UCU has also asked its members to engage in ‘action short of a strike’, which will consist of working to contract; not covering for absent colleagues; not rescheduling lectures (or other scheduled educational activity) cancelled due to strike action and not undertaking any voluntary activities.

-Will the university be open as normal on strike days in November and December?
+Will the University be open as normal on strike days in February and March?